Skip to main content

 For a deeper comparison, see our Loom alternatives guide.

-ScreenBuddy is a native macOS app with webcam recording built directly into the recording workflow.
-Unlike OBS, there's no scene configuration to figure out.
-Unlike Loom, everything stays on your Mac—no cloud uploads, no subscription, no 5-minute cap.
+Direct answer: ScreenBuddy is a native macOS app that combines webcam recording, screen capture, and post-recording editing in a single workflow.
+Unlike OBS, there is no scene configuration to learn.
+Unlike Loom, everything stays local on your Mac with no cloud uploads, no subscription, and no recording length limits.

 How ScreenBuddy Handles Webcam Recording